|Xbox One S||PlayStation 4|

 Each controller has its perks — the Xbox One pad has textured grips and can be customized via the Xbox Design Lab, while Sony's DualShock 4 is highly ergonomic and has a touchpad and reactive lightbar.
 The PS4 controller is the only one that supports micro USB charging right out of the box — Xbox One owners will need to rely on AA batteries or buy a $25 charging kit.

 Thanks to the $299 PlayStation VR headset, PS4 is the only of the two consoles to currently support virtual reality (it's pretty good at it, too).
-There's currently no equivalent for Xbox One, though Microsoft's mixed reality headsets are expected to eventually work with the Xbox One family.
+There's currently no equivalent for Xbox One, and it doesn't look like Microsoft plans to bring VR to Xbox anytime soon.

 Winner: PS4.
 Sony's console is more attractive, packs a more feature-rich controller and currently is the only of the two to support virtual reality.